 The user can "OOS" (Out Of Service) a card for various reasons by pressing "O" (OOS) from the System Main Screen.
-Some reasons may be that the card isn't working properly, the system needs a warm boot or troubleshooting a card.
+Some reasons that the card is in OOS state may be that the card isn't working properly, the system needs a warm boot or troubleshooting a card.
+A card that is working properly cannot be set to Out of Service (OOS) without first removing the card.